 There are many ways we can have each peer quantitatively compute and express a confidence score that any transaction is likely to be accepted by the network.

 In the case of Avalanche, each of our peers keep a directed-acyclic-graph (DAG), webbing together all transactions each has acknowledged and received.

-Through this DAG, each peer computes the confidence score to be the cardinality of the set of precommitted ancestors for a given transaction.
+Through this DAG, each peer computes the confidence score to be the cardinality of the set of precommitted progeny for a given transaction.

-In other words, the confidence score is the amount of precommitted transactions which precedes a given transaction.
+In other words, the confidence score is the amount of precommitted transactions which proceeds/builds on top of a given transaction.

 With this metric, we denote that our peer strongly insists that a transaction has the maximum likelihood of being accepted should it and its ancestors have the highest confidence scores among all other transactions of potentially conflicting with our transaction’s hierarchy.